Persistence of Natural Disasters on Children's Health: Evidence from the Great Kanto Earthquake of 1923: Introduction

-Second, by providing suggestive evidence on the ameliorating effects of disaster relief on child stunting, this study contributes to the literature on the optimal timing of child investment (Heckman 2012).
-Empirical evidence on how the complementarities in parental investments respond to early-life shocks is at best mixed (Almond and Mazumder 2013).
-Within the limited volume of evidence, the recent study by Vellore~(2018) finds that New Deal-related spending can ameliorate the adverse long-term effects of Dust Bowl exposure on human capital formation.
-The consistent evidence found in the present study implies that prenatal adverse effects can be mitigated by the end of primary school.
-My results also shed light on the heterogeneity in remediation effects with respect to types of disaster relief.
-However, I find a clear gender imbalance in the compensating effects of the disaster relief, which may be driven by the prenatal remediation mechanism and postnatal-biased resource allocation regulated by the institutional context.
+Second, by providing evidence on the ameliorating effects of disaster relief on child stunting, this study contributes to the literature on the optimal timing of child investment.\footnote{Heckman, `The developmental'.} Empirical evidence on how the complementarities in parental investments respond to early-life shocks is at best mixed.\footnote{Almond and Mazumder, `Fetal'.} Within the limited volume of evidence, the recent study finds that New Deal-related spending ameliorated the adverse long-term effects of Dust Bowl exposure on human capital formation.\footnote{Vellore, `The dust'.} The consistent evidence found in the present study implies that prenatal adverse effects can be mitigated by the end of primary school.
+However, I find a clear gender imbalance in the compensating effects of the disaster relief, which may be driven by the prenatal selection mechanism and postnatal-biased resource allocation regulated by the institutional context.

 Third, this study enriches our understanding of the mechanisms behind the adverse health effects of fetal health shocks.
-While a growing body of evidence documents the long-term effects of early-life health shocks on human capital, identifying the pathways of those effects has remained a challenge (Currie and Vogl 2013).
-I provide suggestive evidence not only on the fundamental role of the maternal mental stress underlying the adverse health effects of fetal earthquake exposure, but also on the enhancing role of maternal nutritional stress in the physically disrupted area.
-This is in line with the call for future research by Prinz et al.~(2018), who suggest that mental health issues are becoming increasingly important for understanding labor market outcomes in adulthood.
+While a growing body of evidence documents the long-term effects of early-life health shocks on human capital, identifying the pathways of those effects has remained a challenge.\footnote{Currie and Vogl, `Early-life'.} I provide suggestive evidence not only on the role of the maternal mental stress underlying the adverse health effects of fetal earthquake exposure, but also on the enhancing role of maternal nutritional stress in the physically disrupted area.
+This is in line with the call for future research by Prinz et al., who suggest that mental health issues are becoming increasingly important for understanding labor market outcomes in adulthood.\footnote{Prinz et al., `Health'.}